saimn/sigal/docs/index.rst

 - Add a setting to optionally add `index.html` to the URLs.
 - Add a setting to specify a list of links and adapt the themes to show the links.
+- Use EXIF info to fix orientation.
+- Replace the jpg_quality setting with a dict of options.

 Version 0.2
 ~~~~~~~~~~~